Achill Island, Ireland · Monday 5 July 2027

 Adjusted Time

-Achill Island Half Marathon is a half marathon held in Achill Island, Ireland, scheduled for Saturday 5 July 2025.
-The course is run on road surface with 229m of total elevation gain, reaching a maximum altitude of 91m above sea level.
+Achill Island Half Marathon is a half marathon held in Achill Island, Ireland.
+It is scheduled for Monday 5 July 2027.
+The course is run on road surface with 229m of total climbing, with its high point near 91m above sea level.
 For registration and full race details, visit the official Achill Island Half Marathon website.

-With 229m of elevation gain, this is a moderately undulating course.
-The route ranges from 2m to 91m above sea level (89m total range).
-While not completely flat, the elevation changes are manageable for most runners and shouldn't significantly impact pacing strategy.
+With 229m of total climbing, this is a gently undulating course.
+The elevation changes are manageable for most runners and shouldn't greatly affect your pacing.

 Based on historical weather data for July, the expected race day conditions are as follows.
-Near-ideal running temperatures are expected, ranging from 12°C to 14°C. This temperature range is widely considered optimal for marathon performance, allowing efficient heat dissipation without cold-related issues.
-There is a high chance of rain (100%).
+Near-ideal running temperatures are expected, ranging from 14°C to 15°C. This temperature range is widely considered optimal for marathon performance, allowing efficient heat dissipation without cold-related issues.
+There is a high chance of rain (65%).
 Runners should prepare for wet conditions, including appropriate footwear and clothing choices.

-Achill Island Half Marathon is run on road surfaces, which provide the fastest and most predictable conditions for marathon running.
-Road courses allow for consistent pacing and are typically the best choice for runners targeting a personal best time.
+Achill Island Half Marathon is run on road surfaces, which provide the fastest and most predictable conditions for racing.
+Road courses allow for consistent pacing and are typically the best choice for a personal best.

 Looking for an easier marathon or a tougher challenge?
 You can also compare Achill Island Half Marathon against other half marathons to find the right race for your goals.